ALB instances support Internet-facing and internal-facing network types. Change the network type to control public or VPC-only access.

 On the Instance Details tab, find Network Type in the Basic Information section and click Change Network Type next to IPv4:Private.

 In the Change Network Type dialog box, select an IP Type and assign public IP addresses.
-Option A: Assign EIPs Option B: Assign Anycast EIPs For Anycast EIP limits and procedures, see Associate Anycast EIPs with an ALB instance.
+Option A: Assign EIPs Option B: Assign Anycast EIPs For Anycast EIP limits and procedures, see Associate an Anycast EIP for nearby access across multiple regions.

 Set IP Type to EIP.